Table of Contents

 Summary

 In conclusion, while thyroid issues do not directly cause PCOS, the two conditions are closely linked through shared symptoms and metabolic pathways like insulin resistance.
 Hypothyroidism can act as a "PCOS mimic," causing ovarian changes and cycle irregularities that can lead to an incorrect or incomplete diagnosis.
+Whether you have an overactive or underactive thyroid, the resulting hormonal shifts can be the root cause of your irregular periods.

 If you are feeling stuck in a cycle of fatigue and "mystery symptoms," remember the Blue Horizon Method: